Traffic maintenance and speed cameras are a reality of the UK landscape and have been since the first was installed in 1991.

 Because of their similar setup, TRUVELO speed cameras can also be used as red light cameras, and vice-versa.

-The DVSA has a network of cameras around the country that use ANPR technology to catch cars that don’t have valid tax or insurance.
+The DVSA has a network of cameras around the country that use ANPR technology to catch uninsured drivers or cars that don’t have valid tax.

 The DVSA and DVLA share data with one another to make sure that all cars on the road are above board.